Document Type : Original Article

 Authors

-1 Anesthesiology critical care and Pain Management Research Centre, Hormozgan University of medical science, Bandar Abbas, Iran
+Anesthesiologist, Anesthesiology Critical Care and Pain Management Research Center, Faculty of Medicine, Hormozgan University of Medical Sciences, Bandar Abbas, Iran.

-2 Student Research Committee, Faculty of Medicine, Hormozgan University of Medical Sciences, Bandar Abbas, Iran
+B.Sc. of Anesthesiology, Anesthesiology Critical Care and Pain Management Research Center, Faculty of Medicine, Hormozgan University of Medical Sciences, Bandar Abbas, Iran.

 10.22038/ijogi.2024.75221.5871